 The Quick Answer

 Choose Cursor if you want raw agentic power and a familiar VS Code experience.
-Its Composer feature excels at multi-file edits and complex refactoring tasks.
-Cursor acts like a brilliant but sometimes unpredictable senior developer who needs clear direction.
+Its Composer feature handles multi-file edits and complex refactors well.
+It acts like a brilliant but sometimes unpredictable senior developer — it needs clear direction.

-Choose Windsurf if you prioritise deep codebase understanding and a seamless "flow state" experience.
-Its Cascade feature and proprietary indexing engine provide persistent context awareness across sessions.
-Windsurf feels more like an integrated pair programmer who truly understands your repository's history.
+Choose Windsurf if you prioritise deep codebase understanding and a smooth "flow state" experience.
+Its Cascade feature and proprietary indexing engine maintain persistent context across sessions.
+It feels more like a pair programmer who actually knows your repo's history.

 | Feature | Cursor | Windsurf |